Actions and Detail Panel

 The Scienceing Room is a new subproject of The Science Room as a response to our extraordinarily high volume of funny and troll questions.
 We wanted to find a unique and entertaining way of rewarding your, um, "imagination" - so please, keep them coming!

-The Science Room is a community where your science questions inspire creative discussion and online content at www.sciroom.org
+The Science Room is a creative space where your science questions inspire interactive discussion and online content at www.sciroom.org.
+Get involved!

 Got a science question?
-Message us at The Science Room and we’ll find a scientist to answer it!
+Email us at email@example.com and we’ll find a scientist to answer it!